ThoughtWorks-SEA/developer-training/docs/backend/backend-design-patterns.md

     - Create a pokemon router and mount it on the app.
 1. Create `PokemonController` to store all the CRUD functions that we created previously.
 1. Update the pokemon router to use different functions in `PokemonController` for the `/pokemon` routes.
 1. Using Postman, test out your routes.
 Do `POST http://localhost:3000/pokemons` and pass in json content in the body `{ "name": "new pokemon", "baseHP": 100, "category": "NEW POKEMON" }`.
-Then do `GET http://localhost:3000/pokemons` - you should see an array containing the song you just created!
+Then do `GET http://localhost:3000/pokemons` - you should see an array containing the pokemon you just created!
 Continue create and testing for all the other routes - DELETE, PUT, GET /:id.
 1. Refactor your code by extracting the main database logic into a controller - `controllers/pokemons.controller.js`.
 There are many styles of doing this - feel free to pick whichever way you prefer!